TristanRhodes/Satisfactory.Calculator/README.md

 Currently we generate a DOT graph from a simple model in a C# application, and then feed this into GraphViz which generates an image.

+## Existing Work

+There's already an excellent implementation of at [satisfactory-calculator.com](satisfactory-calculator.com) and this project is not affiliated with this in any way.
+I'm using this project as an environment to play with tree / graph walking algorithms.

 ## Dependencies

 * [GraphViz](https://www.graphviz.org/download/) - Renderer for graphs represented in the DOT file format.
 You will need this installed.